cropgeeks/hpc-help/publications.rst

 2025:

+- https://doi.org/10.1111/mmi.70000 - Staphylococcus aureus COL: An Atypical Model Strain of MRSA That Exhibits Slow Growth and Antibiotic Tolerance due to a Mutation in PRPP Synthetase
 - https://doi.org/10.1099/mgen.0.001404 - Integrated population clustering and genomic epidemiology with PopPIPE
 - https://doi.org/10.1101/2025.08.01.668108 - BeeSAM2: detecting bees in cherry flowers using timelapse images and foundational models
 - https://doi.org/10.1093/sysbio/syaf027 - Rampant Reticulation in a Rapid Radiation of Tropical Trees—Insights from Inga (Fabaceae)